kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7862-cpu-startup-boost/README.md

 ## Implementation History

+* 2026-02-02: Change `startupBoost.cpu.duration` to `startupBoost.cpu.durationSeconds` and its type from string to int32 (seconds).
 * 2025-10-04: Update `startupBoost.cpu.type` field to correctly indicate it is a required field, not optional.
 The field has no default value and must be explicitly set to either "Factor" or "Quantity".
 * 2025-08-05: Make some API changes and clarify behavior during and after boost period in the workflow section.
 * 2025-06-23: Decouple Startup CPU Boost from InPlaceOrRecreate mode, allow